yeseniaramirez14/stay-classic/README.md

 I will install the service app into the inventory microservice and make my models and views to show the list of my model.
 I will write the paths to my views and check my work on Insomnia.
 I will add to my view function to handle POST requests.
-Build a React component to fetch and show the list in the Web page.
-I will poll the car data.
-I will implement the delete request and add a delete button to finish off the microservice.
+That will complete my back end.
+Then I will begin on the front-end by polling for the automobiles for the vin.
+Then I will begin creating my React files and building my React components to fetch and show the lists and complete the forms.
+I will implement the delete request for the cancel button and d-none for my finished projects.
+Then I will work on the search bar for the service history.

 ## Sales microservice